2014 Season Moving On

-Grow Another Row was organized to help backyard, community and commercial growers donate their surplus vegetables and fruit to area food banks and emergency food programs in Mesa County, Colorado.
-We have donated 31,450 pounds of fresh produce in four years.
+The idea is simple.
+When a gardener or commercial grower has surplus vegetables and fruits, they call us.
+We pick up the produce and deliver it to food banks and emergency food programs in Mesa County, Colorado.
+We have donated 36,162 pounds of fresh produce in five years.

 If you would like to participate in Grow Another Row or if you have any questions, please email us through our contact form.